 Go Back to the Source

 Automating data quality checks as data moves from one zone to another is key.
 Another area to automate is reporting back to data producers.
 If “bad” records – according to the criteria you’ve established – are ingested, you can automate reporting back to the data producer so that they can rectify those records.
 Then you can re-ingest them back into the data lake.

 The backbone of successful data validation in the data lake?
 Operationalizing data validation in the data lake ultimately requires an underlying data management platform that manages, tracks and governs metadata, data quality and security.
-Of course, when we work with our clients, we build an architecture based on Zaloni Bedrock, which gives businesses the control and governance they need to feel confident in the quality of their data.
+Of course, when we work with our clients, we build an architecture based on the Zaloni Data Lake Management Platform, which gives businesses the control and governance they need to feel confident in the quality of their data.

 About the Author

-Tony Fisher is Zaloni’s Senior Vice President, Strategy and Business Development.
-Tony has been in the data management business for over 25 years, most recently as the Chief Technology Officer for the Progress Software data management business.
-Prior, he was President and Chief Executive Officer of DataFlux Corporation, a SAS Company, Tony is a sought after speaker and author.More Content by Tony Fisher
+Tony Fisher has been in the data management business for over 25 years, most recently as the Chief Technology Officer for the Progress Software data management business.
+Prior, he was President and Chief Executive Officer of DataFlux Corporation, a SAS Company.
+Tony is a sought after speaker and author.More Content by Tony Fisher